MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

 ### Tabular overview of goodness-of-match

-Let’s compute again and show how well the match is, using the implemented area- and statistics-methods.
-Note: ‘oB’ and ‘oE’ stand for open begin and end.
+Let’s compute again and show how well the match is, using the implemented area- and statistics-methods. **Note**: ‘oB’ and ‘oE’ stand for open begin and end. ‘start’ and ‘end’ mean the relative beginning/end of the reference or query that were matched (where in the reference or query the match started as percentage).

 <table>
 <thead>